klauserber/songstogo/README.md

 # Development

->These are personal notes for my development environment.
+This are personal notes for my development environment.
 Feel free and create your firebase project under https://firebase.google.com/ to start your own development.
+Place your Firebase configuration in a file named `src/app/firebaseconfig.ts` - see the corresponding template file `firebaseconfig.ts_template`.

 ## ionic install